-Management makes use of experts in specific areas when preparing the [Authority]'s financial statements.
+Management makes use of experts in specific areas when preparing the Authority's financial statements.
 We also use experts to assist us to obtain sufficient appropriate audit evidence on specific items of account.

-Item of account Management's expert Our expert Pensions Defined benefit pension assets and liabilities Firefighters' pension scheme: defined benefit liability Aon Hewitt (Actuary) Government Actuary's Department (GAD) PWC, consulting actuary, on behalf of the National Audit Office (NAO) Property, plant and equipment valuation External valuer - provided by Sunderland City Council Gerald Eve, consulting valuer, on behalf of the NAO
+Item of account Management's expert Our expert Pensions - Defined benefit pension assets and liabilities - Firefighters' pension scheme: defined benefit liability Aon Hewitt (Actuary)Government Actuary's Department (GAD) PWC, consulting actuary, on behalf of the National Audit Office (NAO) Property, plant and equipment valuation External valuer - provided by Sunderland City Council We will take into account relevant information which is available from third parties.
+If required, we can engage our own internal valuation expert; this would be dependent on any specific valuation issues arising during the audit.